California church defies public health orders, holds indoor services for thousands with no social distancing - KTVZ

 MacArthur also has friends in powerful secular places.
 The Thomas More Society, a conservative legal firm that specializes in religious rights, said Jenna Ellis, a senior legal adviser to President Trump’s 2020 campaign, will be among the attorneys representing the pastor and his congregation.

-The Thomas More Society also said the City of Los Angeles sent a cease and desist letter to Grace Community Church threatening arrest or a daily fine of $1,000.
-Lawyers for the society declined requests for interviews and refused to make a copy of the letter public.
+Attorneys for Los Angeles County sent a cease and desist letter to Grace Community Church on July 29 threatening arrest or a daily fine of $1,000.
+Lawyers for the Thomas More Society, which also represents the church, declined CNN’s requests for interviews.

 Spokespeople for Los Angeles Mayor Eric Garcetti referred questions about the letter to the Los Angeles County Public Health Department, which did not immediately respond.

-Note: Correction: An earlier version of this article misstated when Grace Community Church closed.
-It did not take legal action last spring to try to remain open.